Project-Sloth/ps-inventory/README.md

 ## Set up the decay system

-If you want the decay system to work, then please read the information below, otherwise it wont work.
+If you want the decay system to work, then please read the information below, otherwise it won't work.

 You need to add a decay value for all items in your `qb-core/shared/items.lua` file, the variable stands for the number of days it takes to decay.